bbalet/jorani/docs/install/README.md

 ## LDAP

+You must activate PHP LDAP module prior using this feature.
-In order to use LDAP, locate these lines of code into <code>application/config/config.php</code> :
+In order to configure LDAP, locate these lines of code into <code>application/config/config.php</code> :

     $config['ldap_enabled'] = FALSE;
     $config['ldap_host'] = '127.0.0.1';